041-0004

 DHR's Virginia Board of Historic Resources easements

 A premier monument of the American Greek Revival, Berry Hill’s imposing mansion was erected in 1842-44 for James Coles Bruce, one of Virginia’s most affluent antebellum planters.
 Its architect, John E. Johnson, also designed the Gothic Revival mansion Staunton Hill for Bruce’s half-brother Charles Bruce.
 Berry Hill’s contractor was Josiah Dabbs.
 The house stands in a broad, semi-circular landscaped park in Halifax County, and is flanked by porticoed dependencies forming a dramatic architectural ensemble.
 The façade is dominated by a heroic octastyle portico in the Doric order of the Parthenon.
 No less impressive is the lofty interior with its grand divided stair, ornamental ceilings medallions, and imported marble mantels.
 A colonnaded service wing projects from the rear of Berry Hill.
-This remarkably preserved plantation retains significant outbuildings, both sites and ruins of numerous slave quarters, and one of the state’s largest cemeteries for enslaved African Americans.
+The remarkably preserved Berry Hill plantation retains significant outbuildings, both sites and ruins of numerous slave quarters, and one of the state’s largest cemeteries for enslaved African Americans.

-Last Updated: January 30, 2024
+Last Updated: December 21, 2024

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.